mutheumbuta/Scraped_books/README.md

 ## Project Overview

-The Price Scraper + Currency Converter is a Python data project that extracts product prices from an e-commerce website and converts them into different currencies.
+The Price Scraper and Currency Converter is a Python data project that extracts product prices from an e-commerce website and converts them into different currencies.

 The project demonstrates practical skills in web scraping, API integration, data processing, and data storage.
 It simulates how businesses monitor product pricing and convert prices for international markets.